-Research Misconduct is defined as fabrication, falsification, plagiarism, or other serious deviation from accepted practices in proposing, carrying out, or reporting results from research or other scholarly activities.
-In addition, the following research misbehaviors can be considered misconduct:
+Misconduct is defined as fabrication, falsification, plagiarism or other serious deviation from accepted practices in proposing, carrying out, or reporting results from research or other scholarly activities.
+Fabrication is the making up of data or results and recording or reporting them.
+Falsification involves the manipulating of research materials, equipment, or processes, or changing or omitting data or results in a way that research is not accurately represented.

-1. Abuse of confidentiality: the misuse of information, ideas, or data that were obtained through means where a reasonable expectation of confidentiality existed.
-2. Intentional, repeated violation of regulations: failure to comply with applicable federal requirements for protection of human subjects, the environment, the public, or for ensuring the welfare of laboratory animals.
+Plagiarism is using another person's ideas, processes, results or words without giving proper credit.
+In addition, the following research misbehaviors can be considered misconduct: Abuse of confidentiality: the misuse of information, ideas or data which were obtained through means where a reasonable expectation of confidentiality existed.

+1. Intentional, repeated violation of regulations: failure to comply with applicable federal requirements for protection of human subjects, the environment, the public, or for ensuring the welfare of laboratory animals.
 Also, failure to comply with other applicable legal requirements governing research or other scholarly activities.
-3. Violation of property: destroying or stealing research property belonging to other researchers.
-Includes destruction of research papers, equipment, lab notebooks, etc. 4.
+2. Violation of property: destroying or stealing research property belonging to other researchers.
+Includes destruction of research papers, equipment, lab notebooks, etc. 3.
 Any other serious deviation from accepted ethical research standards and practices.
-5. Retaliation: taking punitive action against anyone involved in the reporting of research misconduct.
+4. Retaliation: taking punitive action against anyone involved in the reporting of research misconduct.
+5. Misconduct does not include honest errors and ambiguities of interpretation.